Optimising WordPress Speed: 6+1 Tips to Please Google and Your Visitors

 Minification

 Reduce the size of CSS and JavaScript files by removing unnecessary characters (spaces, comments).
-Plugins like Autoptimize can help. -
+The Autoptimize plugin can help you. -

-Identify unused CSS code and remove it or load it after the main content displays. -
+Identify unused CSS code and remove it or load it only after the main content is displayed. -

 Load JavaScript asynchronously so it doesn't block page rendering.